- You are here:

 Guide Dogs strongly recommend that the rehomer of a dog arranges Public Liability Insurance cover, to protect themselves against their own liability for the actions of the dog and insurance cover for veterinary treatment.

 We NO LONGER keep a Rehoming Waiting list, and your application will be matched against the CURRENT dogs we have for rehoming.
-Your application will be kept on file for three months, and if you do not hear from us within that time, it means that we do not at present have a dog that is suitable for you.
-After the three months, please re-apply.
+Your application will be kept on file for six months, and if you do not hear from us within that time, it means that we do not at present have a dog that is suitable for you.
+After the six months, please re-apply.

 If you would like more information, please read the following: